Schematex

 A sequence diagram shows how participants exchange messages over time: lifelines run top→bottom, messages run left→right between them, and the vertical axis is order.
 Defined by UML 2.5.1 §17 (Interactions), it's the diagram engineers reach for to pin down an API call flow, an auth handshake, or a distributed protocol — who calls whom, in what order, and what comes back.

-Schematex implements the UML notation natively — not the PlantUML/Mermaid dialects.
+Schematex implements the full UML notation, and for generation it also accepts the Mermaid sequenceDiagram dialect — paste Mermaid in unchanged and it renders.
+Under the sequenceDiagram header the arrows take Mermaid meaning (->> synchronous call, -->> reply, -) async); under the native sequence "Title" header the long-standing Schematex meaning is kept (->> = async).
 Where most tools stop at the common subset (alt/opt/loop/par), Schematex carries all twelve combined-fragment operators and ref interaction-use frames, because those are the parts professionals reach for when an interaction gets real.
 Distinct from usecase (system scope, not message order), state (one object's modes, not inter-object messages), and bpmn (organisational process, not a call sequence).

 sequence·§